AMWA-TV/nmos/NMOS Technical Overview.md

 <https://amwa-tv.github.io/nmos-audio-channel-mapping/>

-This Specification provides a mechanism to make setting for channel selection, mapping and shuffling with NMOS APIs.
+This Specification provides a mechanism to define settings for channel mapping, selection and shuffling for use with NMOS APIs.

-### IS-09: System API
+### IS-09: System (Work In Progress)

 <https://amwa-tv.github.io/nmos-system/>